 If you're talking about sales staff, then there is a basic monetary carrot that you can use to incentivise your staff.
 But you also need an incentive that will encourage long-term customer loyalty.
 To get the most out of your staff, they must feel valued.
 They need recognition that they're doing a good job.
 It's easy to become complacent and think that if your staff are doing their job, well - that's what you pay them for.
 Your staff, meanwhile, are working their socks off and wondering why they don't even get a thank you.

 How can I find out what kind of service my customers want?

 Ask them!
 People like to asked.
 Don't be afraid to approach customers and ask for feedback.
 Ask them what else you can do for them.
 Ask customers to fill in a survey.
 If they respond, send them a thank you, such as a voucher or discount.
 Tell customers that you respect and value them.
 And, if you're losing customers, ask them why they have left.

 Can customer care impact on the bottom line?

 Yes, absolutely.
 Customer care is about retaining existing customers, selling more to them and attracting new business.
 It's also about getting more business through referrals and recommendations.
 All of this activity impacts on the bottom line.
 This is especially true for small firms that don't have big marketing budgets.
 Customer care is powerful and cost-effective, especially compared to advertising, which can be costly and have little impact.
 You can use your reputation to bring in more business.

-What common customer care mistakes can be avoided?
+What are the most common customer care mistakes?